Pausha Purnima: A Sacred Full Moon Day

 • Avoid eating non-vegetarian food.

-• Refrain from bad thoughts and conversations.
+• Refrain from bad thoughts & conversations.

 • Avoid indulging in vices like alcohol, tobacco, or intoxicants.